FERROELECTRIC

-Addressing Grand Challenges in Energy Consumption-Storage-Generation for Sustainable Microelectronics
+Addressing Challenges in Energy Consumption-Storage-Generation for Sustainable Microelectronics

 Energy demand from computing has been increasing much faster than the world’s energy production; at this rate, in 20 years, computing will require more electricity than the world can generate; novel energy-efficient computing paradigms are required

-The exponential rise of IoT smart devices (approaching 1 trillion) and energy/heat dissipation in modern microchips demand innovations in self-powered nanotechnologies – spanning rechargeable energy storage, energy harvesting, & power delivery – integrated on-chip
+The exponential rise of IoT smart devices (approaching 1 trillion) and heat dissipation challenges in modern microchips demand innovations in self-powered nanotechnologies – spanning energy storage, energy harvestingpower delivery – integrated on-chip

-Designing Emergent (Negative) Electronic Phenomena in Atomically Engineered Composite Materials & Integration into CMOS Technology
+Designing Emergent Electronic Phenomena in Atomically-Engineered Ferroelectric Materials & Integration into CMOS Technology

 We are an interdisciplinary group at the intersection of materials sciencecondensed matter physicsand nanoelectronics to realize the applied impact of electronic metamaterials.